👁️

 I could have aimed to rebut each question, but rather than looking at it as an us vs them situation, I aimed to answer their core concern, which is risk.

-With UI based changes, the risk matrix often will tell the tail that it is not worth pursuing, in that often it can be categorized as low impact and high risk.
+With UI based changes, the risk matrix often will tell the tale that it is not worth pursuing, in that often it can be categorized as low impact and high risk.
 After all, users likely won't buy your enterprise infrastructure software because of the UI, but existing customers absolutely will be upset if the UI changes drastically for the worse.

 Descoping